Peter Kirk (English politician): Death

 Kirk was knighted in 1976.
 He had a heart attack that same year, and died from a second heart attack on 17 April 1977, at his home in Steeple Bumpstead.
+His election agent blamed his death on overwork resulting from his dual mandate as both MP for Saffron Walden and Member of the European Parliament.

 The by-election for his Saffron Walden seat was won by the Conservative candidate Alan Haselhurst.
 The Peter Kirk Memorial Fund was set up in his honour, to give scholarships to young people to study modern Europe and its institutions.